 Net income for the new payment

-Your most recent business net income or bank statements are used to calculate if your business can make the new payment.
-Not all business loans look at this, but banks do.
+Your most recent tax return or bank statements are used to calculate if your company can handle the new payment.
+Not all lenders look at this, but some do.

 2 to 3 year cash flow history.

-Traditional banks also ask for business financials including business tax returns for the most number of years, usually 2 or 3 years.
+Traditional lenders also ask for company financials including tax returns for the most number of years, usually 2 or 3 years.

-Banks consider the industry type in their business loan decision.
-Banks, savings and loans and credit unions usually prefer certain industry types over others because some industries are considered risky and restricted.
+Banks consider the industry in their commercial loan decisions.
+They prefer certain industry types over others because some industries are considered risky and restricted.

 Time in business

-If your business has any other loans already, that may be a reason to be denied a business loan by a bank.
-This is often called over obligated or sufficiently obligated.
+If your company has other loans now, that may be a reason to be denied.
+This is often called over, or sufficiently obligated.